thpoll83/PolyKybd/README.md

   ![PCB](images/pcb_photo.jpeg)

   My recommendation is to let assemble the PCBs as there are a lot of parts with tiny footprints like the RP2040, the 72 FPC sockets and some more...
   If your PCB fab has an option to verify the parts orientation, please make use of it.
-I did that as well and never bothered correcting them (since the 'upright' orientation of the part from Kicad and your PCB fab might differ).
+I did that as well and never bothered correcting them (since the 'upright' orientation of the part from KiCad and your PCB fab might differ).

   ###### Note:

-  In case you make modifications to the PCB in Kicad and export everything you might need to change the hot swap sockets side to the back.
-The hot swap socket in Kicad is part of the key switch and for some reason I couldn't yet convince Kicad that the manufacturing side is the back...
+  In case you make modifications to the PCB in KiCad and export everything you might need to change the hot swap sockets side to the back.
+The hot swap socket in KiCad is part of the key switch and for some reason I couldn't yet convince KiCad that the manufacturing side is the back...
 * Aluminum plates (left/right =) - Can be ordered from PCB manufactures as a 1.2mm aluminum PCB [poly_kybd/Gerber/Plate/gerber-left-side-v3-17.11.2023.zip](poly_kybd/Gerber/Plate/gerber-left-side-v3-17.11.2023.zip)
   [poly_kybd/Gerber/Plate/gerber-right-side-v3-17.11.2023.zip](poly_kybd/Gerber/Plate/gerber-right-side-v3-17.11.2023.zip)